lbannist/DES/20/Ani20_1_WalkCycle.md

 ---

-# Part 1 – Research and Analysis (Day 1)
+## Checkpoint 1 — Research and Analysis (Day 1)

-## Walk Cycle Observation
+**📖 Walk Cycle Observation**

 Study several examples of walk cycles.
 While observing, answer the following questions:

-### Motion Analysis
+**Motion Analysis**

 1. How many major poses make up the cycle?
 2. Which frames communicate weight most effectively?
 3. Which body parts move the most?
 4. Which body parts move the least?
 5. What makes the motion feel natural?

-### Production Analysis
+6. Which of the **12 principles of animation** are most visible in this walk cycle — where do you see arcs?
+Timing?
+Secondary action?

+**Production Analysis**

 1. How many drawings do you think were actually created?
 2. Which drawings appear to be reused?